 In connection with the Reorganization, Cnova's independent financial advisor, Eight Advisory France S.A.S., which we refer to as "Eight Advisory," delivered a valuation report, dated August 8, 2016, to the Cnova transaction committee, which included the written opinion of Eight Advisory as to the fairness, from a financial point of view and as of the date of the opinion, of the consideration to be received by Cnova pursuant to the Reorganization Agreement.
-The full text of Eight Advisory's valuation report and opinion, dated August 8, 2016, to the Cnova transaction committee, which describes the assumptions made, procedures followed, matters considered and limitations and qualifications on the review undertaken, is included as Exhibit (c)(1) to the Transaction Statement and should be read carefully in its entirety.
-The description of Eight Advisory's valuation report and opinion set forth in the section entitled "Special Factors-Cnova Financial Advisor Materials-Opinion of Eight Advisory as to Fairness of the Reorganization" is qualified in its entirety by reference to the full text of Eight Advisory's opinion.
+The full text of Eight Advisory's valuation report and opinion, dated August 8, 2016, to the Cnova transaction committee, which describes the assumptions made, procedures followed, matters considered and limitations and qualifications on the review undertaken, is included as Exhibit (c)(1) to the Transaction Statement and should be read carefully in its entirety because it contains information that is not included in this supplemental information statement.
+The description of Eight Advisory's valuation report and opinion set forth in the section entitled "Special Factors-Cnova Financial Advisor Materials-Opinion of Eight Advisory as to Fairness of the Reorganization" is a summary of the material information included in the full text of Eight Advisory's opinion.
 Eight Advisory's valuation report and opinion were provided for the information of the members of the Cnova transaction committee (in their capacity as such) in connection with their evaluation of the consideration to be received by Cnova pursuant to the Reorganization Agreement from a financial point of view and did not address any other terms, aspects or implications of the Reorganization.
 Additionally, Eight Advisory did not opine on and expresses no opinion or position with respect to the Offers, the evaluation of which was outside the scope of its engagement for purposes of its opinion.
 Eight Advisory expressed no view as to, and its opinion did not address, the underlying business decision of Cnova to effect the Reorganization or enter into the Reorganization Agreement, the relative merits of the Reorganization as compared to any alternative business strategies that might exist for Cnova or the effect of any other transaction in which Cnova might engage or consider.
+Eight

-Eight Advisory's opinion is not intended to be and does not constitute a recommendation to the Cnova transaction committee or to any other person in connection with the Transactions, including as to how any holder of Cnova ordinary shares should vote or act in respect of the Transactions, see "Special Factors-Cnova Financial Advisor Materials-Opinion of Eight Advisory as to Fairness of the Reorganization."
+Advisory's opinion is not intended to be and does not constitute a recommendation to the Cnova transaction committee or to any other person in connection with the Transactions, including as to how any holder of Cnova ordinary shares should vote or act in respect of the Transactions, see "Special Factors-Cnova Financial Advisor Materials-Opinion of Eight Advisory as to Fairness of the Reorganization."